Giveth/giveth-wiki/wiki/documentation/Branding_Guidelines.md

 **Color**

 The Giveth colors represent diversity and optimism.
-Dark Purple and Dark Blue as used as background color with special accent on the cross positioned of various gradients of green and blue.
+Dark Purple and Dark Blue are used as background color with special accent on the cross positioned of various gradients of green and blue.

 ![Giveth Color Palette](../images/branding-guidelines/giveth-color-palette.jpg)